EugeneSunrise/MixSoft/README.md

-## NOTICE 24.03
+## NOTICE 08.04
-- New update 3.1 will be in ~april
+- New update 3.1 this month, just wait ~1-2 weeks
-- Maybe add another skin changer and some optimization
+- Osiris inventory changer(nSkinz will not be deleted)
+- Obfuscation
 ## NOTICE
 NEW VERSION READY TO DOWNLOAD --> CHECK RELEASES